Written by Justine Lee, DVM, DACVECC, DABT

 Chronic kidney failure

-As was the case with my senior kitty (read on for the story), a cat losing weight may be experiencing chronic kidney failure.
+As was the case with my senior kitty, a cat losing weight may be experiencing chronic kidney failure.
 Chronic kidney failure occurs slowly, and cats may be able to compensate with this for months to years.
 Other than your cat losing weight, symptoms often include excessive drinking, excessive urination, and more.
 With appropriate diagnosis, nutrition, monitoring, and treatment, cats can potentially live with chronic kidney disease for years.

 Hyperthyroidism occurs when the thyroid gland produces too much thyroid hormone.
 This results in an overstimulated, hyperactive metabolism.
 Hyperthyroidism is often seen in middle-aged to geriatric cats (around 8+ years of age).
 Along with gradual weight loss in cats, signs of hyperthyroidism include nervousness, excessive drinking and urination, frequent vomiting, and more.
 The sooner your vet diagnoses hyperthyroidism, the sooner we can minimize secondary life-threatening complications or damage to the body.

 An estimated 1 in every 200 cats is thought to be affected by the endocrine disease diabetes mellitus.
 This is likely due to the growing prevalence of obesity.
 One of the common symptoms of diabetes in cats is weight loss (most commonly over the back), despite an overweight body condition.
 If your cat fails to respond to initial treatments such as oral medications, dietary changes, and “healthy” weight loss, twice-a-day insulin therapy is typically necessary.